 The Preposition Project Corpora This package contains three preposition corpora: (1) the training and test sets used in the SemEval-2007 task on preposition disambiguation, drawn from FrameNet (FN) (24,481 sentences), (2) a set of 7,650 sentences from the Oxford English Corpus (OEC) as examples for senses in the Oxford Dictionary of English (ODE), and (3) a set of 48,000 sentences from the written portion of the British National Corpus, drawn with methodology used in the Corpus Pattern Analysis project (CPA).
 The first corpus covers 34 prepositions, while the latter two include all single-word prepositions and many phrasal prepositions.
 Each corpus consists of sentences following the SemEval format.
 In addition, each sentence has been lemmatized, part-of-speech tagged, and parsed with a dependency parser.
 These corpora are described in an accompanying paper, The Preposition Project Corpora.

-Pattern Dictionary of English Prepositions Data All data from the Pattern Dictionary of English Prepositions (PDEP) are available as a set of three MySQL files sutiable for upload into a MySQL database.
-These include (1) definitions for all 1040 senses (patterns) of 304 prepositions, (2) properties for each sense in 26 fields, and (3) tagged instances for all sentences in the TPP corpora.
+Pattern Dictionary of English Prepositions Data All data from Pattern Dictionary of English Prepositions (PDEP) are available in a 46.7 MB zipped file.
+This file contains (1) a script to create the vertical files uploaded to Sketch Engine, with all supporting data and results, (2) three MySQL files suitable for upload into a MySQL database (definitions for all 1040 senses (patterns) of 304 prepositions, properties for each sense in 27 fields, and tagged instances for all sentences in the TPP corpora), and (3) help files describing the status of the corpora and the scripts for creating the vertical files.
 See Pattern Dictionary of English Prepositions for a full description of PDEP.
 As significant changes to the PDEP are made, a new version of this data will be make available.
-(Latest: October 11, 2015.)
+(Latest: July 23, 2019.)

 DIMAP ODE Dictionary The electronic versions of the Oxford Dictionary of English are not publicly available, but may be licensed through CL Research for research purposes.
 See Oxford University Press - CL Research Collaboration for details (also see paper on the synergy between NLP and computational lexicography).
 DIMAP versions are available for the 1st edition (1998), the 2nd edition (2003), and the next edition currently under development.